SciML/DiffEqParamEstim.jl/docs/src/tutorials/global_optimization.md

 # Global Optimization via NLopt

-The `build_loss_objective` function builds an objective function which is able to be used with MathOptInterface-associated solvers.
+The `build_loss_objective` function builds an objective function compatible with MathOptInterface-associated solvers.
 This includes packages like IPOPT, NLopt, MOSEK, etc. Building off of the previous example, we can build a cost function for the single parameter optimization problem like: